 Dumbbell Presses

 - Lie on your back on a weight bench holding a dumbbell in each of your hands which should be beside you on either side of your chest.
-(Your upper body should be supported by the bench, your knees bent and your feet resting flat on the floor.)
+(The bench should support your upper body, your knees bent and your feet resting flat on the floor.)

-- Lift the dumbbells then slowly bend your elbows downward and outwards, stopping when your hands are just below the bench.
+- Lift the dumbbells, then slowly bend your elbows downward and outwards, stopping when your hands are slightly below the bench.

 - Bend your elbows and return to your starting position.